Rauisuchia: Characteristics

 "Rauisuchians" had an erect gait with their legs oriented vertically beneath the body rather than sprawling outward.
 This type of gait is also seen in dinosaurs, but evolved independently in the two groups.
 In dinosaurs, the hip socket faces outward and the femur (thigh bone) connects to the side of the hip; while in rauisuchians, the hip socket faces downward to form a shelf of bone under which the femur connects.
 This has been referred to as the pillar-erect posture.

 "Rauisuchians" lived throughout most of the Triassic.
 The group died out in the late Triassic, before the Triassic-Jurassic extinction event (barring crocodylomorphs, which survive to the present in the form of crocodilians).
 After their extinction, theropod dinosaurs were able to emerge as the sole large terrestrial predators, though there is still some debate over how the extinction influenced dinosaur evolution.
 The footprints of meat-eating dinosaurs may have suddenly increased in size at the start of the Jurassic, when rauisuchians were absent.
 However, the apparent increase in dinosaur footprint size has instead been argued to be a result of increasing abundance of large theropods, rather than an abrupt acquisition of large size.
-Some "rauisuchians" may have existed in the very early Jurassic based on bone fragments from South Africa, but this identification is tentative.

 The name "Rauisuchia" comes from the genus Rauisuchus, which was named after fossil collector Dr. Wilhelm Rau.
 The name Rauisuchus means Wilhelm Rau's crocodile.